 Allow mixture to cool slightly and mix in raw local honey.

-Store in airtight glass container for up to 2 weeks.
+Store in an airtight glass container for up to 2 weeks.
 Tip: If making larger batches, you can freeze portions to avoid it going bad.

 *Important note - avoid giving honey to infants under 12 months old due to the risk of botulism.